 We all worry.
-It's a normal part of life.
-But when your child has generalized anxiety disorder, he or she worries about lots of things.
+It's an expected part of life.
+But when your child has generalized anxiety disorder, they worry about lots of things.
 Your child has a hard time not worrying.
 This worry or anxiety interferes with your child's relationships, school, and life.

 Your child may worry most days about things like school or friends.
 That may make your child feel tired, tense, or cranky.
 It can make it hard to think.
 It may get in the way of healthy sleep.
-Your child also may have stomach aches or headaches.
+Your child also may have physical symptoms of anxiety such as stomach aches or headaches.

 Call 911 anytime you think your child may need emergency care.
 For example, call if: